Eulogy to today

 at the grama grampa home

-to recall isn't very hard
+to recall feels sweet hard

 I see him at the lamp post